scholarrafe/SQL_Peoject_using_PostgreSQL_and_Python/README.md

 # SQL Project

+## We have used:

+database : PostgreSql
+code : Python to load the data(csv) into postgresql table

 1) Fetch all the paintings which are not displayed on any museums?

 2) Are there museuems without any paintings?